OriginProtocol/veogv/README.md

     --verify
 ```

-Deploy the proxy and set the implementation.
+Deploy the proxy, then set the implementation.
 Note the second constructor argument is the 4-byte encoded signature of the `initialize()` function.
 ```sh
 forge create contracts/upgrades/ERC1967Proxy.sol:ERC1967Proxy \